vibe-code-inc/pm-board-experiment/src/ui/features/task_card/task_card.specs.md

 - Display assignee information when available
 - Show due date with appropriate formatting and color indicators for approaching/past dates
 - Support clicking to view/edit task details
-- Support drag-and-drop for task status changes
+- Support being dragged between columns and within columns
 - Provide visual feedback for interactive states (hover, drag)
 - Show appropriate truncation for overly long content
 - Support touch-based drag and drop on mobile devices
 - Provide a vertical grip handle for dragging on mobile
+- Indicate itself when being dragged with semi-transparency

 ## Technical Requirements
 - Build with React and TypeScript